TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_407zg_general.md

 The jumpers should be installed as below.
 "Common Interpolation" should be used for standalone drivers.
 "SPI mode Interpolation" is not a currently supported configuration as this port does not support SPI communication to drivers.
 "UART mode Interpolation" should be used when using smart drivers (i.e. TMC2208, TMC2209, TMC2225 and TMC2226)

 {% include image.html file="fly_407zg_jumpers.png" alt="Fly-407ZG Jumpers" caption="Fly-407ZG Driver Jumper Locations" %}

+### Z Driver Jumpers

+If only one Z output is being used, jumpers should be installed on the other Z output as shown below.

+{% include image.html file="fly_407zg_Z_Jumpers.png" alt="Fly-407ZG Z Jumpers" caption="Fly-407ZG Driver Z Jumper Locations" %}

+### Input voltage

+The board can handle an input voltage up to 32v.

 ### Initial Installation